 If you’re photographing someone you know, how about asking them to jump so that you can capture them in mid-air?

 Of course, you could always use yourself as the subject if you don’t have anyone else to photograph.
-Just set your iPhone on a tripod or steady surface, then use the self-timer or a remote shutter to take the shot.
+Just set your camera on an iPhone tripod or steady surface, then use the self-timer or a remote shutter to take the shot.

 8. Catch Unique Moments